andersonmadeira/json-viewer/README.md

 # json-viewer

-a dead simple JSON viewer
+a dead simple JSON viewer and formatter